-One residential village is proposed with an overall capacity to accommodate approximately 220 dwellings or 600 residents.
+A small residential village is proposed with an overall capacity to accommodate approximately 130 dwellings or 350 residents.
 The village is to provide for a range of housing choices from traditional to small lot housing and, where appropriate, duplex dwellings and townhouse units.
 Rear lane access may also be provided to some small lots, which are typically located adjacent to parks, to achieve a distinctive architectural style and streetscape by removing garages and garbage collection to the rear of housing.